multimodallearning/convexAdam/README.md

 ## :books: Citations

-If you find our work helpful, please cite
+If you find our work helpful, please cite:

 ```
 %convexAdam + Hyperparameter Optimisation TMI